-Tongue: The tongue tip is pointed up and touches the alevolar ridge which is the bumpy part on the roof of the mouth behind the teeth.
-This is the most important part of L. Say L and try this!
-Feel where the tongue is in the mouth.
+Tongue: The tongue tip is pointed up and touches the alveolar ridge which is the bumpy part on the roof of the mouth behind the teeth.
+Say /l/ and feel where the tongue is in the mouth.

 Lips: The lips are in a neutral position or a slight smile.

 Teeth: The teeth have a VERY SLIGHT gap to allow for airflow.
 Say/l/ again and feel what your teeth do.

 Jaw: The jaw must be up and centered.

 Breath: Airflow is continuous.
 It does not stop.

 Voice: /L/ is a voiced sound which means the voice box is turned on.
 Say /l/ while touching your throat.
 If you feel buzzing, you are doing it right.